cppccn/cppccn.github.io/_posts/2022-04-07-lazy-or-not-lazy.md

 ```

 To get the same result, we just miss a little object, we want to create a
-second static structure, that is empty and that implement the deref trait:
+second static structure, that is empty and that implement the `Deref` trait:

 ```rust
 use std::{mem::MaybeUninit, sync::Once};